 In the end everyone won to some extent.
 The thaw would never have come, however, without the imagination to see a single, frozen issue as a series of issues on some of which (but not of course all of which) each party could claim a win.

-is best suited for the mediation day itself, though it can be adapted to any negotiation.
+The last tip is best suited for the mediation day itself, though it can be adapted to any negotiation.
 It is sometimes called the Dance.